relvaner/tools4j-validator/README.md

 Why a further validation framework?
 ===================================

 Often these frameworks are conceptualized for Java Beans.
-Motivation for this project was that there is no simple for individual data types feasible validation for Java Swing applications.
-This framework is also particularly useful if it can not be determined a priori which types of data should be validated (Dynamic validation in combination with validation properties in JSON format).
-As an example may be called validation of database data here.
+Motivation for this project was, that there is no simple solution in circulation, for validating individual data types of Java Swing applications.
+This framework is also particularly useful, if it can not be determined a priori, which types of data should be validated (Dynamic validation in combination with validation properties in JSON format).
+As an example big data validation could be mentioned here.

 Introduction
 ============

-The framework is used for checking of data for correctness.
+The framework is used for checking the data for correctness.
 Specifically data can be checked for correctness by means of regular expression and the value range or field length for strings.
-Additionally own validators can be written that can then define additional verifiable criteria (Derived classes of type Validator &lt;T&gt;).
+Additionally own validators can be written, that can then define additional verifiable criteria (Derived classes of type Validator &lt;T&gt;).
 Validation is a maximum of three steps (Transformation → Validation → BusinessRule).
 When passing a string, the string is first transformed to the desired data type.
-During the transformation process decimal delimeters will transferred to a point notation (comma → point).
+During the transformation process, decimal delimeters will transferred to a point notation (comma → point).
 Then, the actual validation (pattern, value range, length range) is performed.
-At the conclusion rules can be checked for compliance.
+At the conclusion, rules can be checked for compliance.
 In Table 1 is a list of the various validators and its constraints to see.

 Overview
 ========